For many families, childcare vouchers will save you more money than Tax-Free Childcare (TFC). It’s important you know which is best for you.

 - You can only use TFC if both parents are in work, unless you are a lone working parent

 - You can only use TFC if both parents meet the minimum income level.
-The minimum income level means you must reasonably expect to earn the equivalent of 16 hours National Living Wage rate a week (from April 2018 this is £125.28 per week on average) for the next 13 weeks.
+The minimum income level means you must reasonably expect to earn the equivalent of 16 hours National Living Wage rate a week (for the 2018-19 tax year this is £125.28 per week on average) for the next 13 weeks.
 If you are under 25 or are an apprentice, you must expect to earn the equivalent of 16 hours a week at the National Minimum Wage rate which applies to you.

 - You can’t use TFC if you or your partner (if you have one) earn more than £100,000 a year (this includes all income, not just salary)